 Fulfillment centers focus on quickly delivering goods to individual customers and offer an array of services to help with this goal.
 They typically receive, pick, pack, kit, and label your products and may also offer custom packaging.
-They may also have a dedicated customer service team than can handle interface with customers for you, allowing you to focus on more strategic goals.
+They may also have a dedicated customer service team that can handle interface with customers for you, allowing you to focus on more strategic goals.
 They can also help you save on overall shipping costs as they typically service many clients at the same time.

 However, there are some trade-offs you’ll want to keep in mind when looking at fulfillment centers.
 As they are focused on speedy, efficient delivery, they may hold less of your inventory at any given time.
 That means you’ll need to continually replenish your stock, and you may be charged extra for any that isn’t sold after a specific period of time, typically one month.